 Damages (see Resident Handbook – Residence Hall Policies and Procedures)

 Residents are responsible for any loss or damage to their assigned rooms (furniture, fixtures, equipment, etc.).
-The use of such materials as tape, paste, glue, nails, tacks, etc. on any College property is prohibited.
+The use of such materials as tape, paste, glue, nails, tacks, etc. on any college property is prohibited.
 Residents are not permitted to alter the appearance of the room (i.e. painting, shelving, etc.).
 When it cannot be ascertained who is responsible for the damages or losses, an assessment will be made against residents equally.
-Public area damage will be billed to the floor and/or building residents.
+Public area damage will be billed to the floor residents and/or building residents with a minimum fine of $5.00 per person.
+Any resident found responsible for an act of vandalism and/or neglect will be fined a minimum of $25.00, and additional sanctions may apply.

 Fines (see Resident Handbook – Residence Hall Policies and Procedures)